opentimestamps/opentimestamps-server/README.md

 This package provides the `otsd` daemon, a calendar server which provides aggregation, Bitcoin timestamping, and remote calendar services for OpenTimestamps clients.
-You don't need to run a server to use the OpenTimestamps protocol - public servers exist that are free to use.
+You *do not* need to run a server to use the OpenTimestamps protocol - public servers exist that are free to use.
 That said, running a server locally can be useful for developers of OpenTimestamps protocol clients, particularly with a local Bitcoin node running in regtest